opdev1004/saveCategoryBasedFeed/README.md

 1. Why are we using files instead of database?:
   * Files are quicker, database is slower.
 Json files are good enough for blog data.
 2. The name of json file is ugly.. why does it have to use urlencode?
   * To support other languages.
-I haven't done testing for linux yet but it should be working on linux.
-Because i have used similar script on debian server and it only required small changes.
 3. Why PHP?
 PHP is so bad..
   * You can build same script with other language.